Dysphagia

 - Malnutrition, weight loss and dehydration.
 Dysphagia can make it difficult to take in enough food and fluids.

 - Choking.
 Food stuck in the throat can cause choking.
-If food completely blocks the airway and no one intervenes with a successful Heimlich maneuver, death can occur.
+If food completely blocks the airway, death can occur if action to force out the blockage isn't taken right away.

 Prevention

-Although swallowing difficulties can't be prevented, you can reduce your risk of occasional difficulty swallowing by eating slowly and chewing your food well.
+Although you can't prevent dysphagia, you can reduce your risk of sometimes having trouble swallowing by eating slowly and chewing your food well.
 However, if you have symptoms of dysphagia, see a healthcare professional.

 If you have GERD, see a healthcare professional for treatment.